-Since the Ventura County Community College District does not have residential facilities on any of its three campuses, no statistics are available.
+Since the Ventura County Community College District does not have residential facilities on any of its three campuses, no statistics are available for residential or housing crimes.

-Crime statistics are reported pursuant to guidelines specified in the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Disclosure Act and as defined under the FBI Uniform Crime Reporting procedures.
-Crime statistics regarding the three campuses and others may be found on the Department of Education's website at www.ope.ed.gov/security/.
-The crime statistics include information collected from local law enforcement agencies near the campus geographical boundaries, as well as statistics from Campus Security Authorities and Behavioral Intervention Teams at each campus.
+Crime statistics are reported pursuant to guidelines specified in the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Disclosure Act and as defined under the Federal Bureau of Investigations Uniform Crime Reporting procedures.
+Crime statistics regarding the three colleges and other colleges may be found on the Department of Education's website at https://ope.ed.gov/campussafety/#/.

+The crime statistics include information collected from local law enforcement agencies near the college geographical boundaries, as well as statistics from Campus Security Authorities and Behavioral Intervention and Care Teams at each college.

-For more information regarding campus security or crime statistics, please contact the office of the Chief of Police at (805) 652-7751.
+For more information regarding security or crime statistics, please contact the Office of the Chief of Police at (805) 652-7752.

-Following is a 3-year comparison of Parts I and II crimes occurring on the Moorpark, Oxnard and Ventura campuses.
+Following is a three-year comparison of Part I and II crimes occurring on the Moorpark, Oxnard, and Ventura Colleges.